signaldatascience/R-curriculum/assignments/1-r-programming/5-advanced-algorithms/r-advanced-algorithms.md

 	}
 	```

 	`xorshift()` will return a xorshift pRNG seeded with the specified values which can then be repeatedly called to generate random values, *e.g.*, `r = xorshift(0, 3, 93, 59); r();`.
 Verify that with $(x, y, z, w) = (1, 2, 3, 4)$ as the seed, the first three generated numbers are 2061, 6175, and 4.
-Visualize 10,000 randomly generated numbers with a histogram of their values.
+Generate 10,000 random numbers with xorshift and plot a histogram of their values.
+Apply the 2- and 3-dimensional spectral test to the generated values.

 Saving and loading pRNG state in R
 ----------------------------------